eam12/git-demo-project/README.md

-# RShiny Masterclass 1 Challenge
+# RShiny Masterclass: Session 1 Challenge

 - Create a new repository on GitHub
 - Create a new project in RStudio Cloud from this git repository